-The library is designed so new ciphers/hashes/PRNGs can be added at runtime and the existing API (and helper API functions) will be able to use the new designs automatically.
-There exist self-check functions for each cipher and hash to ensure that they compile and execute to the published design specifications.
-The library also performs extensive parameter error checking and will give verbose error messages when possible.
+The library was designed such that new ciphers/hashes/PRNGs can be added at runtime and the existing API (and helper API functions) are able to use the new designs automatically.
+There exists self-check functions for each block cipher and hash function to ensure that they compile and execute to the published design specifications.
+The library also performs extensive parameter error checking to prevent any number of runtime exploits or errors.